godspeedsystems/gs-documentation/docs/microservices-framework/introduction/design-principles.md

 ### Unified datastore model and API

-The unified model configuration and CRUD API, which includes popular SQL, NoSQL stores including [Elasticgraph](/docs/microservices-framework/datasources/datasource-plugins/elasticgraph/elasticgraph.md) (a unique ORM over Elasticsearch), offer standardized interfaces to various types of datastores, whether SQL or NoSQL.
+The unified model configuration and CRUD API, which offers standardized interfaces to various types of datastores, whether SQL or NoSQL.
 Each integration adapts to the nature of the data store.
-The Prisma and Elasticgraph plugins provided by Godspeed expose the native functions of the client used, giving developer the freedom to use the universal syntax or native queries.
+The Prisma plugin provided by Godspeed expose the native functions of the client used, giving developer the freedom to use the universal syntax or native queries.

 ### Schema driven data validation